 Initiatives Prince George (IPG) is the municipally owned economic development corporation for the City of Prince George.
-IPG's vision is for Prince George to be a growing vibrant city supported by a diverse and sustainable regional resource economy.
 Together with regional partners, IPG works toward ensuring the continuing strength of the local economy by facilitating the retention and expansion of existing businesses, attracting businesses to expand and diversify the economy, advocating for increased workforce capacity, and marketing the City of Prince George to attract new businesses and residents.
 IPG is also the Official Business Engagement Partner of the 2015 Canada Winter Games.

 About Prince George, BC

 Prince George is the largest city in one of the fastest growing regions in Canada.
 The city has a population of nearly 80,000 people and serves a region of about 326,000 people.
 The Prince George economy has experienced an average of 4.7% growth annually since 2010, which is nearly double the growth of the British Columbia economy during the same period (2.4%).
 Prince George's thriving economy and its superior transportation connectivity makes the city a preferred location for companies looking to establish or expand their operations.

 The city’s economy is well-diversified across a variety of sectors including mining, oil and gas, forestry, bioenergy, education, health care, transportation, and professional services.
 Momentum is building for the city's downtown, which will be showcased when Prince George hosts the 2015 Canada Winter Games.
 Prince George provides exceptional connectivity to provincial, national and global markets through an international airport (YXS), a CN Rail intermodal facility, its location at the intersections of provincial Highways 16 and 97, and the Port of Prince Rupert and the Port Metro Vancouver, which are approximately 800 km west and south of Prince George respectively.